erstrom/opencv-home-cam/README.rst

 Each action section will set the below options for the particular action:

 - command
-- cascades
+- detectors
 - triggers
 - save_frame

 The *command* option is the path to the script that is going to be launched.

-The *cascades* option is a comma separated list of cascade files for the action.
-The action will only be invoked if one of the cascades in the list was used in the detection.
-The list is a list of regular expressions.
+The *detectors* option is a comma separated list of detectors for the action.
+The action will only be invoked if one of the detectors in the list was used in the detection.

 The *triggers* option is a comma separated list of triggers.
-Valid values are ``detect`` and ``no-detect``. ``no-detect`` means that the action will be invoked when there is a transition from detection to no detection for any of the associated cascades.
+Valid values are ``detect`` and ``no-detect``. ``no-detect`` means that the action will be invoked when there is a transition from detection to no detection for any of the associated detectors.
 If the list ``detect,no-detect`` is used, the action will be invoked for both detections and transitions from detection to no detection.

-If no *cascades* or triggers options are present in the config file, default values will be used.
-The default cascades option is the string ``.*``, i.e., detections by all cascades will yield an action invocation (provided that the *triggers* criterion is met).
+If no *triggers* option is present in the config file, a default value will be used.
 The default trigger option is ``detect``

+If no *detectors* are specified, the action will never be invoked (it must be associated with a detector).

 The *save_frame* option will make opencv-home-cam save the frame that caused the launch of the action script into a temporary file.
 The path to the